Jishuashi/pipex/README.md

 - `outfile` is created or truncated; file permissions follow the system defaults used when creating a file with `open(2)`.

-### Error handling
-- Errors (for example: open failures, fork/exec errors, pipe failures) are printed to `stderr` with a short message describing the reason.
-- The program attempts to free resources before exiting when possible.
-- Exit codes follow conventional meanings: non-zero on error; the program may propagate child exit statuses where meaningful.

-## Behaviour details
-- Parent process creates a pipe and forks two children (one for each command).
-- The first child redirects its stdin from `infile` and its stdout to the write end of the pipe.
-- The second child redirects its stdin from the read end of the pipe and its stdout to `outfile`.
-- The parent closes unused file descriptors and waits for both children to finish before exiting.

-## Testing
-There is a `test` directory in the repository with sample input and output files and a small test script to exercise the basic behavior.
-To run those tests, inspect the scripts inside `test/` and run them according to their instructions (some scripts may assume you built the `pipex` executable).

 ## Ressources
 - Using file descriptors and pipes (reference): https://www.ibm.com/docs/fr/aix/7.3.0?topic=volumes-using-file-descriptors